houcheng/GoogleDictionary/README.md

 This plug-in also provides translate mode, when enter this mode by hot key every time when user select a phrase or word, the selected text would be translated.

+Add vocabulary feature that auto record new word into vocabulary.txt, you may find this file under menu "preference/package settings/google dictionay" By default, this feature is off.

 Installation and usage
 ----------------------